EinSatzMitX/bobos-nerdy-notes/C Language Tutorial.md

 ```
 _Example on how to compile the new project_

-As before, we are compiling the C files first
+As before, we are compiling the C files first, but then we use the -I flag to include directories, containing header files we want to use (in this case all files are in the same directory, in which )

 # Advanced Topics